-Generally, there are two types of sectors in business on the basis of behaviour that is Sales and Service.
-These sectors cover all the industries of various categories.
-The retail business comes under the sales sector.
+Generally, there are two types of sectors in business on the basis of behavior that is Sales and Service.
+So, These sectors cover all the industries of various categories.
+Also, The retail business comes under the sales sector.

 A retailer is the owner of a store that sells a variety of general products or have a range of products from a particular niche.
 There are following types of stores according to the nature of selling-